okyeron/OMX-27/Build.md

 ### Before your start

-The key-switches are going to be the VERY LAST thing you solder.
-After you solder the switches in, everything on the inside is going to be inaccessible.
+The key-switches are going to be the VERY LAST thing you solder. __After you solder the switches in, everything on the inside is going to be inaccessible.__

 Ideally you want to be able to test all the LEDs and OLED before putting the switches on.

 I'd also suggest testing each switch connection with a piece of wire so you can confirm the diodes are soldered correctly.

+Order of operations here does not matter for anything aside from the keyswitches being absolutely last.

+---

 ### 100n and 10u capacitors